theo-armour/2022/pages/goals/README.md

 # Goals Read Me

+* This is about end results, outcomes, the state of things

 This is mostly a landing page for snippets that will one day gp to wherever they are supposed to go

 The Goals folder contains a number of pages  relating to goals, manifestos, mission, vision etc.